Skip to main content

 Good to Know

 • To utilize an output of an environment, the environment must be deployed initially for env zero to capture and store the output.
+In workflows, you can use the free-type option to specify output names for sub-environments that havenโ€™t been deployed yet.
+See Using in Workflows below.

 • Environment Output variables are exclusively accessible within Environment and Project scopes.